She was arrested at a bar, then found hanging in a cell. Police haven’t given her family answers.

 The three-page incident report police gave to the family is heavily redacted, specifying little more than the nine officers involved in Irene Chavez’s arrest and detention.
 The family had not received her possessions, including a cellphone, as of Monday night.

-Jamal Junior, manager of Jeffery Pub, said he is “just finding out about the details” of the case and would not comment further.
+Jamal Junior, owner and manager of Jeffery Pub, said he is “just finding out about the details” of the case and would not comment further.

 The family is comparing the case to that of Sandra Bland, the Black woman found hanging in a Texas jail cell in 2015 after she was arrested in an investigation of a minor traffic violation.